iulspop/umlify/README.md

 This gem is a fork of [umlify](https://github.com/mikaa123/umlify).
 That project is no longer maintained, but the code is good and solves a problem.

-This project fixes breaking issues with umlify.
-We also plan to add new features, such as showing private/public methods.
+Ruby To UML fixes breaking issues with Umlify and adds new features.

-Thanks to Michael Sokol and contributors for creating Umlify and allowing me to republish it!
+Thank you to previous contributors for creating Umlify and to Michael Sokol for allowing us to republish it!

 ## Licence